ralphv/gallifrey-rules/docusaurus/docs/getting-started/entities-events-rules-namespace-schema.md

 Let's see what [the rule looks like in our sample example](https://github.com/ralphv/gallifrey-rules-sample/blob/main/src/modules/plugins/rules/NotifyCustomerNewOrderRule.ts#L16).

-The rule plugin has to provide at least two methods. `getModuleName` which is required by all modules and `trigger` which is the entry of the rule.
+The rule plugin has to provide at least one method. `trigger` which is the entry of the rule.

 In the `trigger` method, you can see a simple 3-step logic.